 Pleading “no contest” or nolo contendre will not protect a driver from civil liability in Virginia.
 By statute, a plea of “no contest” can be used the same as a guilty plea in Virginia.

-Va.
-Traffic Tickets & Probation
+VA Traffic Tickets & Probation

 If you are on probation, even a minor traffic ticket may be a violation of your probation under some circumstances, depending on the judge, jurisdiction, and offense.

-There are two types of probation: active and inactive.
+There are two types of probation: Active and inactive.
 Active is when you have a probation officer (typically, this is only in the case of felony convictions).
 Inactive probation means you must “be of good behavior” (usually for one year after conviction).
 Inactive probation is common for misdemeanor convictions.

 There are no probation officers for inactive probation.
 Instead, the court runs a background check on you one year or more after conviction to see whether you have had any convictions within the term of your probation.
 If there are any problems, the defendant is summoned before a judge who will then decide how to punish the probation violation (usually with jail time).
 Some judges believe traffic tickets violate the terms of inactive probation and other judges do not.

 If you are on active probation and get a traffic ticket, contact your probation officer before prepaying the ticket to determine whether it may affect your probation.
-If you are on inactive probation, consult a local traffic attorney before prepaying a traffic ticket.
+If you are on inactive probation, consult an attorney before prepaying a traffic ticket.
 If you have been convicted of a misdemeanor (including DUI and reckless driving) within the past year, there is a chance that you are on inactive probation.

 To discuss the details of your case, contact us online or call (703) 215-1114 today.